 Your medical professional owes you a duty of care to make you feel better.
 When they fail to provide the expected level of care, this duty is breached.
 To determine if a breach of duty has occurred, your solicitor, with the support of independent medical experts, will determine whether the medical professional’s action is in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art.
 This is known as the Bolam Principle Test.

-The injury or health problem you have suffered must be directly linked to your medical professional’s failure to uphold their duty of care.
-In this case, your solicitor will need to prove that if things had been done correctly, there is a strong probability that you would not have suffered the injury.
+The injury you suffered must be directly linked to your medical professional’s failure to uphold their duty of care.
+In this case, your solicitor will need to prove that if things had been done correctly, there is a very high probability that you would not have suffered the injury.

-For instance, GP negligence claims can be made against an NHS GP who fails to recommend and refer a patient for further tests, even though the patient manifests obvious symptoms that require specialist attention.
+For instance, GP negligence claims can be made against an NHS GP who failed to recommend and refer a patient for further tests if that failure caused avoidable complications for the patient.

-How Long Does an NHS Negligence Claim Take?
+How Long Before My NHS Claim Is Resolved?

-Every medical negligence claim is unique, so it is impossible to determine how long a claim will take before it is resolved.
-However, most NHS claims are resolved within two to three years; keep in mind that more complex cases involving serious injuries may take years to settle.
+Every negligence claim is unique.
+Therefore, it is impossible to determine exactly how long a claim will take before it is resolved.
+However, most NHS claims are resolved within two to three years.
+However, keep in mind that more complex cases involving serious injuries may take years to settle.

 How Much Compensation Can I Receive if I Sue the NHS for Malpractice?

-As stated above, every claim is unique, so it is difficult to put an exact figure on the compensation amount to expect.
-Typically, the nature and severity of the injury determines how much compensation a claimant receives; for instance, you can expect a few thousand pounds in compensation if the negligent treatment you received resulted in a minor injury.
-In contract, medical malpractice cases resulting in serious life-changing injuries or even death can attract hundreds of thousands or even millions of pounds in compensation awards.
+Every claim is different, so it is difficult to put an exact figure on the compensation amount to expect.
+Typically, the nature and severity of the injury determines how much compensation a claimant receives.
+For instance, you can expect a few thousand pounds in compensation if the negligence suffered resulted in a minor injury.
+In contrast, medical malpractice cases resulting in serious life-changing injuries or even death can attract hundreds of thousands or even millions of pounds in compensation.

-If you decide to sue the NHS for malpractice, an experienced solicitor can assess your claim and, with the aid of a medical negligence calculator, advise you on how much compensation you may receive.
+If you decide to sue the NHS for malpractice, an experienced solicitor can assess your claim.
+With our negligence claim calculator, we can give you an idea on how much compensation you may receive.

 Is it Wrong to Sue the NHS for Malpractice?

 Yes.
-There is a strict three-year time limit for making NHS negligence claims which begins from the date of the negligent incident or the date on which you became aware that your injury was due to medical negligence.
-However, if the patient lacks capacity to sue the NHS for malpractice on their own or is under the age of 18, this time limit may be more flexible.
+There is a strict three-year time limit for making NHS negligence claims which begins from the date of the negligent incident or the date on which you became aware of it.
+Therefore, ensure you make your claims within this window.

 If you believe you have a claim for NHS negligence – whether this is due to GP negligence, doctor negligence, hospital negligence, delays in medical treatment due to COVID-19 or any other type of negligent treatment – do not hesitate to contact us.